opsschool/curriculum/databases_101.rst

 =========

 Many relational databases provide an interactive CLI for interacting with the database.
-For example MySQL provides the mysql command, Postgresql provides psql, and Oracle provides psql.
+For example MySQL provides the ``mysql`` command, Postgresql provides ``psql``, and Oracle provides ``sqlplus``.
 These programs give you the ability to compose queries, and diagnose issues with the software.

+todo:: Add example of connecting with each command.

 Creating databases
 ==================

-Most database platforms should support the creation of a database SQL *CREATE DATABASE* query.
+Most database platforms allow you to create a new database using the ``CREATE DATABASE`` SQL query.
 It can be executed via a connection to the server, or via the SQL shell.

 .. code-block:: sql